omarsaade/omarsaade/README.md

 ## Selected Projects

-I picked two projects as an indication of my full-stack develop skills.
+I picked this project as an indication of my full-stack develop skills.
 Also, apply newly learned knowledge to something I feel excited about always motivates me to keep going.

 <br/>